This is an article in the series on the vision of the seven last plagues (Rev 15-16).

 This is also seen in the fact that FOUR WORDS are often used to describe the population of the world, where one word would have been sufficient:

-Peoples and nations and tongues and kings (10:11)
+- Peoples and nations and tongues and kings (Rev 10:11);

-- Tribe and people and tongue and nation (13:7)
+- Tribe and people and tongue and nation (Rev 13:7);

-- Nation and tribe and tongue and people (14:6)
+- Nation and tribe and tongue and people (Rev 14:6);

-- Peoples and nations and tongues and kings (17:15)
+- Peoples and nations and tongues and kings (Rev 17:15);

 “Worship him who made the heavens,

-the earth, the sea and the springs of water” (14:7).
+the earth, the sea and the springs of water” (Rev 14:7).

-The first four plagues target the same four components of man’s environment, namely the earth, sea, waters and sun, and are therefore interpreted merely as various plagues that will fall on the entire earth.
+The first four trumpets respectively attack exactly those elements (Rev 8:7-8, 10, 12).
+The first four plagues target the same four components of man’s environment and in the same sequence (Rev 16:2-4, 8).
+These trumpets and plagues, therefore, are understood as an attack on man’s total environment.
+They are merely various plagues that will fall on the entire earth.